runtipi/runtipi-appstore/apps/13ft/metadata/description.md

 # 13 Feet Ladder

-A site similar to [12ft.io](https://12ft.io) but is self hosted and works with websites that 12ft.io doesn't work with.
+A site similar to [12ft.io](https://12ft.io) but is self-hosted and works with websites that 12ft.io doesn't work with.

 ## What is this?

-This is a simple self hosted server that has a simple but powerful interface to block ads, paywalls, and other nonsense.
-Specially for sites like medium, new york times which have paid articles that you normally cannot read.
-Now I do want you to support the creators you benefit from but if you just wanna see one single article and move on with your day then this might be helpful
+This is a self-hosted server that has a simple but powerful interface to block ads, paywalls, and other nonsense.
+Specially for sites like Medium or The New York Times which have paid articles that you normally cannot read.
+Now I do want you to support the creators you benefit from, but if you just want to see one single article and move on with your day then this might be helpful.

 ## How does it work?